 - Gain accurate insights into the opinions of your customer base.

-- Understand the reasons customers choose the options they do related to your determinant attributes.
+- Understand why customers choose the options related to your determinant attributes.

 - Track the perception of the competition and understand how people view them.